DomiStyle/docker-tor-browser/README.md

 ```
 docker rm tor
 ```
-# How to install Docker, step by step guide.
+# How to install Docker
 First update all your packages by doing
 ```
 sudo apt update